gpfeifer/gpfeifer.github.io/README.md

 ## 2021-03-29

-### Losing it

 [I'm losing it](https://www.youtube.com/watch?v=pedgIfGqHcw)

 Today I was able to restore a corrupt database for my daughter.
-I'm happy because it seem's that the data are not lost 😉.
+I'm happy because it seem's that the data are not lost.

-[Losing it](https://www.youtube.com/watch?v=pedgIfGqHcw) seems to be a good title for a blog to discuss e.g. this:

-- Data
-- Control
-- Theet
-- Democracy
-- Cancel Culture
-- Backup
+This works like a charme 😉

+    sqlite3 broken.db ".recover" | sqlite3 new.db

 ## 2020-07-15